Prescott, Cowboys wrap up NFC East with 27-20 win over Bucs

 With a chance to get within a touchdown earlier in the fourth quarter, Winston was stopped about half a yard short of the first down at the Dallas 1 on a fourth-down scramble.

 Dallas defensive lineman Tyrone Crawford went to a hospital to have a neck injury evaluated after getting hurt on the second play of the game.
-Crawford's neck was stabilized on a stretcher with his facemask removed, and several teammates looked distraught as he was treated on the field.
-The seventh-year player was moving his arms while on the stretcher, and moved his legs while being treated before going on the stretcher. ...
-Bucs receiver DeSean Jackson, inactive the previous three games, went out early in the second half with a foot injury.
+Crawford's neck was stabilized on a stretcher with his facemask removed.
+The seventh-year player was moving his arms and legs before he was taken off the field.

 Buccaneers: Finale at home against Atlanta next Sunday.